 - $849 for 256GB

-According to Tom’s Guide, the iPhone 11 Pro is a compact powerhouse with the best smartphone cameras that are available currently.
+The iPhone 11 Pro is a compact powerhouse with one of the best smartphone cameras available currently.
 Some of the pros of this phone include:

 - It offers a third camera that gives great optical zoom and more photographic range.